rdonoghue/7sprobability/README.md

 # 7sprobability
-Generating some probability charts for the new 7th Sea die mechanic (which is giving me an excuse to dink around in python)
+Generating some probability charts for the new 7th Sea die mechanic (which is giving me an excuse to dink around in python).

 ## Summary
 7th Se die rolling works as follows: